theuiguru/TeamOrtho/README.md

-# MGOCSM
+# TeamOrtho
-MGOCSM redesigned site
+You Only Live Ortho